vargatn/cip-pytorch-minimal/README.md

 There's also a cpu only server, that however does not provide full torch support [CIP CPU server](https://jupyter.physik.uni-muenchen.de/hub/spawn) (login needed with token)

+## acccess to LMU CIP

+You'll need to enroll a loging token at https://otp.physik.uni-muenchen.de in addition to the physik account

 ## before running
 Be sure to reserve a GPU first, torch install works only when cuda gpu is available
 * run sh pip.sh